Home Page

 first day of the tenth month the mountain tops were

-his family to have 'seen' the mountain tops as the ark
+his family to have 'seen' the mountain tops.
+(We are

-We know that the window of the ark was opened late 11th
+We know that the window of the ark was opened late in

-month and the covering was not removed until the first
+the 11th month and the covering was not removed until

 What most Flood chronologies fail to fully acknowledge is